-Following a softer market activity in its short cycle businesses, Sandvik announced a program to increase efficiency and reduce cost in the Q2 Interim report.
-The program has been executed during the second half of the year.
+Sandvik has announced a number of measures to mitigate effects from the Covid-19-pandemic during 2020 with actions supporting short-term and long-term savings.
+Efficiency measures to mitigate a slower demand environment and to ensure optimized efficiency cover initiatives across all business areas.
+As of December 31, 2020, the Group has recorded a provision for restructuring amounting to SEK 2.6 bn.
 Both the costs for executing the efficiency measures and the expected reduction of cost for running the business going forward are significant.
 An accurate reporting of an efficiency program involves management estimates on the timing and measurement of costs for reducing staff, exiting agreements and the other costs that the efficiency measures give rise to as well as the presentation of the effects on the business going forward.

-The accounting policies include the Group's accounting principles for measuring restructuring costs and note 21 provides additional information on the line item.
+Note G24 provide information on the Group's accounting principles for measuring restructuring costs and additional information on the line item.